13 Brands That Give Back For An Ethical Shopping High

 Who Gives A Crap’s business model is based on toilets, or rather building them.

-If you want to hear more about this brand, check out The Sustainable Jungle Podcast episode, where we interviewed Simon Griffiths (one of the co-founders).
+If you want to hear more about this brand that gives back to the community, check out The Sustainable Jungle Podcast episode, where we interviewed co-founder Simon Griffiths.

 About Elvis & Kresse

 Fashion brands that give back are putting out the fires of fast fashion—or literal fires, if we’re talking about Elvis & Kresse.

 That’s because their product line is made primarily with recycled London fire hoses, and some other recycled sustainable materials like upcycled Burberry leather, auction banners, military parachutes.

 They express both luxury and a love for our planet with their range of sustainable wallets, backpacks, briefcases, laptop sleeves, belts, and more.

 As a Certified B Corp and Social Enterprise Business for Good, it’s no surprise that Elvis & Kresse made this list of brands that give back to the community.

 They support organizations like the WWF, Barefoot College (which empowers women in rural villages with solar engineering skills), and the UK’s Fire Fighters Charity.